Dermontti Dawson

 Dermontti Farra Dawson (born June 17, 1965) is an American former professional football player who was a center and long snapper in the National Football League (NFL).
 He played college football with the Kentucky Wildcats.
-He was drafted by the Pittsburgh Steelers in the second round of the 1988 NFL Draft and spent his entire pro career with the team and was elected to the Pro Football Hall of Fame in 2012.
+He was selected by the Pittsburgh Steelers in the second round of the 1988 NFL draft and spent his entire pro career with the team and was elected to the Pro Football Hall of Fame in 2012.

 Early life

 Dawson was born in Lexington, Kentucky where he attended Bryan Station High School.
 He was a nationally ranked high school track and field performer in the discus and shot put.

 After having a bad experience playing ninth grade football, Dawson chose not to go out for his high school team his sophomore year.
 He joined the football team as a junior after being recruited due to his size by the school's football coach.
 He was an all-state offensive tackle in high school and eventually accepted a football scholarship to attend the University of Kentucky.
 Among his high school teammates were future NFL players Marc Logan and Cornell Burbage.